elemental/elemental-web/source/doc-dev/blas-like/level1.rst

 Sets all of the diagonal entries of a matrix to a given value.

 .. cpp:function:: void SetDiagonal( Matrix<T>& A, T alpha )
-.. cpp:function:: void SetDiagonal( DistMatrix<T,U,V>& A, T alpha )
+.. cpp:function:: void SetDiagonal( AbstractDistMatrix<T>& A, T alpha )

 .. cpp:function:: void SetDiagonal( Matrix<T>& A, T alpha, int offset=0, LeftOrRight side=LEFT )
-.. cpp:function:: void SetDiagonal( DistMatrix<T,U,V>& A, T alpha, int offset=0, LeftOrRight side=LEFT )
+.. cpp:function:: void SetDiagonal( AbstractDistMatrix<T>& A, T alpha, int offset=0, LeftOrRight side=LEFT )

 Swap
 ----

 .. cpp:function:: void Swap( Orientation orientation, Matrix<T>& A, Matrix<T>& B )
-.. cpp:function:: void Swap( Orientation orientation, DistMatrix<T,U1,V1>& A, DistMatrix<T,U2,V2>& B )
+.. cpp:function:: void Swap( Orientation orientation, AbstractDistMatrix<T>& A, AbstractDistMatrix<T>& B )

    Replace :math:`A` and :math:`B` with each other, their transpose, or their adjoint.

 .. cpp:function:: void RowSwap( Matrix<T>& A, int to, int from )
-.. cpp:function:: void RowSwap( DistMatrix<T,U,V>& A, int to, int from )
+.. cpp:function:: void RowSwap( AbstractDistMatrix<T>& A, int to, int from )

    Swap rows `to` and `from` in the matrix.

 .. cpp:function:: void ColumnSwap( Matrix<T>& A, int to, int from )
-.. cpp:function:: void RowSwap( DistMatrix<T,U,V>& A, int to, int from )
+.. cpp:function:: void RowSwap( AbstractDistMatrix<T>& A, int to, int from )

    Swap columns `to` and `from` in the matrix.

 .. cpp:function:: void SymmetricSwap( UpperOrLower uplo, Matrix<T>& A, int to, int from, bool conjugate=false )
-.. cpp:function:: void SymmetricSwap( UpperOrLower uplo, DistMatrix<T>& A, int to, int from, bool conjugate=false )
+.. cpp:function:: void SymmetricSwap( UpperOrLower uplo, AbstractDistMatrix<T>& A, int to, int from, bool conjugate=false )

    Symmetrically permute the `to` and `from` degrees of freedom within the implicitly symmetric (Hermitian) matrix :math:`A` which stores its data